Convert - HL7 to FHIR (R4)

 Inputs and Outputs

-The input is a single or newline-delimited set of HL7v2.7 messages.
+The input is a single or newline-delimited set of HL7v2.7 messages for a single patient.
 Supported message types include:

 • ADT